 Other Considerations

-The German Spitz is a high maintenance breed.
-They shed heavily two times each year, and their double coat needs to be brushed often.
+The German Spitz requires high maintenance.
+They shed heavily twice a year, and their double coat needs frequent brushing.

 How can I take good care of my German Spitz?